murraycu/graph/README.md

 **Note:** The Boost Graph Library cannot currently be built outside of Boost itself.

 ### Running tests ###
 First, make sure you are in `libs/graph/test`.
-To run the 300+ tests listed in `Jamfile.v2`, you can do
+You can either run all the 300+ tests listed in `Jamfile.v2` or run a single test:

-    ../../../b2
+    ../../../b2                        <- run all tests

-Say you fixed some bugs in [`find_flow_cost.hpp`](https://github.com/boostorg/graph/blob/develop/include/boost/graph/find_flow_cost.hpp).
-You want to know which tests are relevant to that file.
-The is no straight-forward way to do that, as the tests are scattered in the `test` folder.
-You can, as an example, look for the main function in this file:

-    grep . -r -e "find_flow_cost("

-Say you found out that you only want to run the tests in `cycle_canceling_test.cpp`.
-You can launch the tests for that specific file using:

-    ../../../b2 cxxflags="-std=c++11" cycle_canceling_test
+    ../../../b2 cycle_canceling_test   <- single test